syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

     propertyNames = New String() {"ContentControlProperties.Title", "ContentControlProperties.Tag"}
     propertyValues = New String() {"Contact", "Contact"}

-    'Find all inline content control by Title and Tag.
+    'Find all inline content controls by Title and Tag.
     Dim inlineContentControls As List(Of Entity) = document.FindAllItemsByProperties(EntityType.InlineContentControl, propertyNames, propertyValues)

     'Iterates the inline content controls and remove the inline content controls.